Scope and Definitions - 1.1

 EnglishNorwegianAbbreviationExplanation

-Advanced therapyAvansert terapiATGene therapy, somatic cell therapy or tissue therapy.
+Advanced therapyAvansert terapiATMedicines based on gene therapy, somatic cell therapy or tissue engineering.
 An investigatonal product based on advanced therapy is called ATIMP.

 Regulation (EC) No 1394/2007, Article 2.